bmc0/dsp/README.md

 	Number of input channels.
 Default value is `1`.
 May be left unset unless you want individual control over each channel.
 * `output_channels`
 	Number of output channels.
 Default value is `1`.
-Initialization will fail if this value is set incorrectly.
+This parameter is not currently set automatically because the number of LADSPA ports must be known before the effects chain is built.
+Initialization will fail if it does not match the effects chain.
 * `LC_NUMERIC`
 	Set `LC_NUMERIC` to the given value while building the effects chain.
-If the decimal separator defined by your system locale is something other than `.`, you should set this to `C` (to use `.` as the decimal separator) or an empty value (to use the decimal separator defined by your locale).
+	Default value is `C`, which gives consistent number parsing behavior regardless of the system locale and LADSPA host behavior.
+Setting this to an empty value uses the default system locale.
+The special value `none` leaves `LC_NUMERIC` up to the LADSPA host (not generally recommended).
 * `effects_chain`
 	String to build the effects chain.
 The format is the same as an effects file, but only a single line is interpreted.